Rapidstartupio/bolt.new-any-llm/n8n/README.md

 1. Click "New Service" again
 2. Select "GitHub Repo" and connect your repository
 3. Point to the `/n8n` directory in your repo
+4. Set the root directory to `/n8n` in the service settings

 ### 4. Configure n8n Environment Variables